matloff/R-Style-Guide/README.md

 feel that you "must" avoid loops.
 Again, if you browse through your favorite CRAN packages, you'll see lots of loops.

+# Classes

+R is blessed with a number of different class structures, notably S3, S4 and R6.
+My own view of R6 is that it is far too abstract for writing RED code.
+Simpler is often better!
+I recommend sticking mainly to S3, or if you prefer a bit more tightness, S4.

+Also, resist the temptation to make a class out of everything.
+Once again, the principle should be whether the class would improve the RED-ness of your code.
+Adding structure means adding complexity, which may result in weaker RED-ness.
+My own code does often have S3 classes, but it is not top-heavy with them.

 # Other R Style Guides

 The above recommendations stem from my experience as a software developer and